Leadership and Influence

 Download the program brochure (pdf).

 *Program fee includes program materials, meals and accommodations at the award-winning Babson Executive Conference Center.
-Accomodations are from 4pm on October 31 until check out on November 4.
+Accomodations are from 4pm on day one of the program until check out on the last day of the program.

 Leadership and Influence develops your ability to articulate ideas, gain critical support, get high-level buy-in, and motivate colleagues at all levels.